General Program Questions

 The current locations will be determined soon.

 Yes.
 Participants should dress professionally, similar to how you would for a business conference or real audition setting.
-Dressing the part helps reinforce the seriousness of the environment and prepares you for the real thing.
+Dressing the part helps reinforce the seriousness of the environment and prepares you for the real audition.

 Audition Materials